pks/serializer_benchmark/README.md

 Serializer Benchmark
 ====================

 Comparing parsing speed/memory usage of all C++ JSON libs I could find.
-Also including two msgpack implementations (C++/ruby).
+Also including two msgpack implementations (C++/Ruby).
-Goal is to output data.edges.last.rule.substr(1, 4).
+Goal is to output object.edges.last.rule.substr(1, 4).
-Data is fairly large and complex object (a hypergraph representation) with a lot of different types, e.g. strings (ASCII), ints, floats, arrays and sub-objects.
+Data are fairly large and complex objects (hypergraph representations) with a lot of different types, e.g. strings (ASCII), ints, floats, arrays and sub-objects.
-Note that the comparison is unfair for some parsers, as they just do SAX-style parsing and do not actually fill objects with data (e.g. the cdec parser).
+Note that the comparison is unfair for some parsers, as they just do SAX-style parsing and do not actually fill "real" objects with data (e.g. the cdec json parser).

 * cdec-json-parser: ripped out of [1].
 * gason: git clone https://github.com/vivkin/gason.git